 Part 4's antagonist Yoshikage Kira, when in disguise as Kousaku Kawajiri, uses a new found Stand ability to weaponize Kousaku's son Hayato, turning him into a bomb trigger that kills whoever tries to investigate Kira.

 It goes both ways: The aforementioned dartboard is a weapon of one of the ants.
-Other weapons that don't have their own tropes include a cell phone, fleas shot from a sniper rifle, a book (its text, not as a blunt object), needles, teleporting gorillas, a volleyball, one's own detached fingertips, a tiny floating birdcage, a surfboard, planet Jupiter, explosive mosquitoes, a slot machine staff, and an entire savannah the user can transport to the immediate area.
+Other weapons that don't have their own tropes include fleas shot from a sniper rifle, a book (its text, not as a blunt object) and its accompanying bookmark, needles, teleporting gorillas, a volleyball, one's own detached fingertips, a tiny floating birdcage, a surfboard, planet Jupiter, explosive mosquitoes, a slot machine staff, a syringe, the See-No-Evil Hear-No-Evil Speak-No-Evil monkeys, soccer penalty cards, a rubber stamp, and an entire savannah the user can transport to the immediate area.

 Rozen Maiden much?
 Okay, they're dolls, but still, Souseiseki charges at people armed with a pair of giant scissors, and when forced into melee Suiseiseki whacks people with a watering can.